HeatherKates/TanziaMLH1MSH2/README.md

 # Logging

-Warnings and issues encountered during the pipeline run are logged in:
+Warnings and issues encountered during the pipeline run are logged in logs/:
-  - Example: `QC_warnings.log`
+  - Example:

 ## Reproducibility